Oaxaca City is one of the most popular destinations in Mexico – from museums to markets, find out the main attractions in our Oaxaca City Guide.

 Relax under the shady trees, or partake in impromptu dancing that is bound to occur during your stay in Oaxaca.
 Shadowing over the entire area, the Catedral de Oaxaca has fine carved stonework facing Alameda but has a plain interior.

 The Palacio de Gobierno lines the south side of the Zocalo, opposite the cathedral.
 Across the street is Iglesia de la Compania, and worth a look.

 #6.
 Oaxaca Markets

 South of the Zocalo are Oaxaca’s markets.
 Due to current interior renovations, they have taken over much of the surrounding streets.

 It is possible to find a lot of the indigenous artwork and handicrafts there, as well as fruits and veggies.
 A local delicacy are crickets, which can be found in stalls and on carts.

-If while wondering the city you found yourself admiring the local handicrafts, then the Museo Textil (free) may be of interest.
+If you found yourself admiring the local handicrafts, then the Museo Textil (free) may be of interest.
 The exhibits were being replaced upon our visit, but they did have many hanging weavings still on display.